Bruno

-Bruno Taut was a German Architect, classified as a Modernist,and particularly
+Bruno Taut was a German Architect, classified as a Modernist,

 of various architects in Hamburg and Wiesbaden.
 In 1903 he was employed by Bruno Möhring